Teradata (NYSE:TDC) Updates FY 2022 Earnings Guidance

-Teradata (NYSE:TDC – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+Teradata (NYSE:TDC – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $1.55-$1.65 for the period.
 The company issued revenue guidance of -.
 Teradata also updated its Q3 2022 guidance to $0.27-$0.31 EPS.

-Teradata (NYSE:TDC – Get Rating) last issued its quarterly earnings results on Thursday, August 4th.
-The technology company reported $0.33 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.32 by $0.01.
-Teradata had a net margin of 4.41% and a return on equity of 34.05%.
-The company had revenue of $430.00 million during the quarter, compared to the consensus estimate of $441.70 million.
-During the same quarter in the previous year, the firm earned $0.51 earnings per share.
-The firm’s quarterly revenue was down 12.4% on a year-over-year basis.
-As a group, sell-side analysts expect that Teradata will post 0.77 EPS for the current year.
+Teradata (NYSE:TDC – Get Rating) last posted its quarterly earnings results on Thursday, August 4th.
+The technology company reported $0.33 EPS for the quarter, topping analysts’ consensus estimates of $0.32 by $0.01.
+The business had revenue of $430.00 million during the quarter, compared to the consensus estimate of $441.70 million.
+Teradata had a return on equity of 34.05% and a net margin of 4.41%.
+The company’s revenue for the quarter was down 12.4% compared to the same quarter last year.
+During the same period last year, the firm earned $0.51 earnings per share.
+Equities analysts anticipate that Teradata will post 0.77 EPS for the current year.

 Analyst Ratings Changes

-In related news, CFO Claire Bramley sold 2,100 shares of the stock in a transaction on Thursday, May 26th.
-The shares were sold at an average price of $35.54, for a total transaction of $74,634.00.
-Following the completion of the sale, the chief financial officer now owns 99,622 shares in the company, valued at approximately $3,540,565.88.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Corporate insiders own 0.92% of the company’s stock.
+In other news, CFO Claire Bramley sold 2,100 shares of the business’s stock in a transaction that occurred on Thursday, May 26th.
+The stock was sold at an average price of $35.54, for a total transaction of $74,634.00.
+Following the completion of the transaction, the chief financial officer now directly owns 99,622 shares in the company, valued at $3,540,565.88.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Insiders own 0.92% of the company’s stock.

 Teradata Company Profile